By Jim Kimble / Last updated: November 18, 2023

 Port my phone number, please…

 My parents had a Verizon Fios bundle.
-Verizon was faster than I expected them to be with porting the number out to Ting — less than 48 hours.
+Verizon was faster than I expected them to be with porting the number out to a mobile carrier — less than 48 hours.
 But no matter where your landline is currently parked, you should expect this entire process to take a few days.

 You’ll be notified by email when the port is complete.
-And you can always go back into your Ting account online and check on the status of porting your number.
 Once your landline is ported to mobile, you should call it and confirm that it’s working.

 Porting from mobile to Google Voice